arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/S3/README.md

 ### [S3 Storage Tiers](https://aws.amazon.com/s3/storage-classes/)

 * S3 standard: 99.99% availability 11x9s durability (it sustains the loss of 2 facilities concurrently)
 * S3 IA: (Infrequently Accessed): For data that is accessed less frequently, but needs rapid access.
-You are charged a retrieval fee per GB retrieved
+You are charged an extra retrieval fee per GB retrieved
 * S3 One Zone IA: Like S3 IA but data is stored only in one AZ
+* S3 Intelligent-Tiering: switches between frequent/infrequent access tiers based on usage
 * Glacier: Most cheap, used for archival only.
   * Expedited: few minutes for retrieval
   * Standard: 3-5 hours for retrieval